Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: ETW brane partition function

 \section{ETW brane partition function}

-We will evaluate the partition function for the ETW brane theories resulting from the constraints in thea one-particle chord space (in Sec. \ref{ssec:spread bulk picture from ETW}, \ref{ssec:spread bulk picture from ETW}).
-In general, the measure of integration in energy basis follows from the orthogonality relation of the ASC polynomials(\ref{eq:ortho relations ASC}), so that the partition function corresponds to\footnote{There is a different way to define the partition function where one instead evaluates an Euclidean path integral connecting the AdS boundary with the ETW brane as in a trumpet amplitude \cite{Blommaert:2025avl,Okuyama:2023byh} (similar to JT gravity \cite{Gao:2021uro}).
+We will evaluate the partition function for the ETW brane theories resulting from the constraints in the one-particle chord space (in Sec. \ref{ssec:spread bulk picture from ETW}).
+In general, the measure of integration in energy basis follows from the orthogonality relation of the ASC polynomials (\ref{eq:ortho relations ASC}), so that the partition function corresponds to\footnote{There is a different way to define the partition function where one instead evaluates a path integral connecting the AdS boundary with the ETW brane as in a trumpet case \cite{Blommaert:2025avl,Okuyama:2023byh} (similar to JT gravity \cite{Gao:2021uro}).
 We present the cylinder partition function evaluated directly from the (constrained) DSSYK Hamiltonian in (\ref{eq:half wormhole ETW}).}

 where the thermodynamic entropy, and microcanonical temperature for the saddle point in $\theta\in[0,\pi]$ are respectively:

 where $S(\theta)$, $\beta(\theta)$ correspond to the saddle point solutions \cite{Aguilar-Gutierrez:2025pqp},